Cyber-One/Fred_Inmoov/Fred/README.md

 This is where the Text To Speech and Speech recognition services are created.

 <b>Life.py</b>
-This set of routines control the simulation of being alive like the blinking of the eyes ect.
+This set of routines control the simulation of being alive like the blinking of the eye lids and random movements that simulate a living being.

 <b>Gestures.py</b>
-Any scripts of movements such as shaking the head as a no, or nodding the head as a yes as scripted here.
+Any scripts of movements such as shaking the head as a no, or nodding the head as a yes, that may be called by the ProgramAB are scripted here.

 <b>Brain.py</b>
 This is where the simulated AI lives. :-)
+For now, this is ProgramAB, a program that runs Artificial Inteligents Markup Language (AIML) files commonly refered to as Alice Bot.